Skip to main content

 Additional program highlights:

-• Each fellow completes at least 4 weeks on an Interventional Pulmonary rotation
+• Each fellow completes at least 8 weeks on an Interventional Pulmonary/Chest Procedure Service rotation, developing expertise in bronchoscopy and pleural procedures.

 • Fellows rotate through multiple outpatient subspecialty clinics including Asthma, Chronic Obstructive Pulmonary Disease, Cystic Fibrosis, Pulmonary Hypertension, Interstitial Lung Disease, Lung Cancer, Sarcoidosis, Sleep Medicine, Neuromuscular Disease/Non-invasive Ventilation, Occupational Lung Disease, and Lung Transplantation.

-• Fellows provide both primary and consultative care for patients receiving V-V ECMO
+• Fellows provide consultative care for patients receiving V-V ECMO.

-Fellows maintain continuity clinics at both Northwestern and the Jesse Brown VA (attending each clinic on one half day every other week) throughout the three-year training program.
+Fellows maintain continuity clinics at both Northwestern and the Jesse Brown VA Medical Center.
+Fellows attend one half-day of clinic each week, alternating between Northwestern and the VA, throughout the three-year training program.

 Research

 Scholarship is an integral part of fellowship training at Northwestern.
-Our training program works to create individualized mentorship and career development plans aligned to each fellow's scholarly interests and professional goals.
+Our training program works to create individualized mentorship and career development plans aligned with each fellow's scholarly interests and professional goals.
 This process begins during the first year of fellowship and is guided by frequent meetings with the Fellowship Program Director.
-An overview of the wide range of projects pursued by our current fellows is available here.

 Northwestern offers numerous advanced degree programs which can be integrated into a fellow’s career development plan.
 These include a Master of Science in Clinical Investigation, Master of Science in Health Services and Outcomes Research, and a Master of Science in Health and Biomedical Informatics.